Kamran-Afzali/Kamran-Afzali.github.io/_posts/2026-07-24-Q-Learning_DEP_2.md

 where typically $w_- > w_+$ for depressed agents, reflecting the tendency to ruminate more on negative events.

-## Part 1: Individual Differences and Environmental Perturbations
+## Individual Differences and Environmental Perturbations

 Our first simulation framework models a population of agents with heterogeneous traits interacting with a common environment.
 This approach captures the fundamental insight that depression manifests differently across individuals while sharing common underlying mechanisms.